RamyaJayana/Stock-Market-Analysis/README.md

 # StockMarketAnalysis
-The project shows the 200-day and 500-day moving averages of the stock market
+The stock market analysis employs Python to retrieve historical stock data from Alpha Vantage, computing the 50-day and 200-day moving averages.
+It then visualizes these moving averages alongside the stock prices using Matplotlib.
+This aids investors in discerning stock trends and potential trading signals by observing moving average crossovers.